 If you are looking for a way to make Wisconsin Beer Brats without beer, substitute ginger ale in its place.

 - 1 large onion thinly sliced

 - Ketchup mustard, relish, sauerkraut, and cooked onions, for serving

 - Preheat grill over medium-high heat.
 Clean and oil grate.

-- In a large pot over medium-high heat, add brats, onion, red chili flakes (if using) and beer.
+- In a large pot over medium-high heat, add brats, onion, and beer.

 - Bring to a boil, reduce heat, and simmer until brats are cooked through, about 10 to 12 minutes.
 Remove brats to a bowl or platter.
 Continue cooking onions in beer while grilling the brats (use as a topping if desired).

 - Increase heat to medium and cook brats, turning frequently, until browned, about 5 minutes.
 Serve in buns with your favorite toppings.